-Repair or replace damaged concrete bridge railrailing on bridges, culverts, parapet walls, retaining walls, or other structures as shown on the plans and as directed.
+Repair or replace damaged concrete railing on bridges, culverts, parapet walls, retaining walls, or other structures as shown on the plans and as directed.

-Provide materials conforming to the pertinent requirements of n accordance with the following Items except as shown on the plans:
+Provide materials in accordance with the following Items except as shown on the plans.

 - Item 427, "Surface Finishes for Concrete"

-- Item 429, "Concrete Structure Repair,"
+- Item 429, "Concrete Structure Repair"

-- Item 450, "Railing," and"
+- Item 450, "Railing"

-- Item 776, "Metal Rail Repair.-"
+- Item 776, "Metal Rail Repair"

-Submit information onregarding pre-packaged repair materials, epoxy anchorage systems, and concrete mix design a minimum ofat least 10 calendar days before beginning work.
+Submit information regarding pre-packaged repair materials, epoxy anchorage systems, and concrete mix design at least 10 calendar days before beginning work.

-Provide equipment in accordance with Item 429, "Concrete Structure Repair."
+Provide equipment in accordance with Item 429.

-Obtain approval for all materials and work methods a minimum of at least 10 calendar days before beginning work.
+Obtain approval for all materials and work methods at least 10 calendar days before beginning work.

 Repair or replace damaged concrete rail as shown on the plans.
-Perform the work in accordance with Item 429, "Concrete Structure Repair," and Item 450, "Railing," as directed.
+Perform the work in accordance with Item 429 and Item 450, as directed.

-Contain concrete during removal fromto prevent falling onto lower roadway or into waterway.
+Contain concrete during removal to prevent falling onto lower roadway or into waterway.

-Remove and replace full height of rail if damage exceeds one half of the rail height, except as shown on the plans and as directed.
+Remove and replace full height of rail if damage exceeds half of the rail height, except as shown on the plans and as directed.